Vivienne is a solicitor and a New York attorney specialising in the UK/EU competition law

 Finally, Vivienne frequently supports law firms and their counsel in competition-related litigation, and in-house legal departments during document production requests from regulators.

 Vivienne is on the Editorial Board of LexisNexis PSL (Competition).

-She has two children (age 16 and 14) and, when she gets the time, she loves painting, photography and travel.
+She has two children and, when she gets the time, she loves painting, photography and theatre.

 Vivienne started her career in the London law firm, Stephenson Harwood.
 On further qualification as a New York Attorney, she moved to the Washington D.C. office of the leading New York firm, Winthrop, Stimson, Putnam & Roberts (now part of Pillsbury).
-There, she worked with Peter Sutherland, the former EU Competition Commissioner, and helped establish the firm's Brussels office.
+There, she worked on US antitrust and merger clearance problems, as well as advising on a wide range of EU and trade law matters, spanning banking to environmental regulations, and lobbying on GATT/WTO issues.
+She helped establish the firm’s Brussels office.

 Vivienne earned her law degree from Cambridge University, where she was a Norfolk County Scholar and University Exhibitioner.
 She won a Wiener Anspach scholarship to study at the Université Libre de Bruxelles, Belgium, where she was awarded a Grand Distinction in her Masters in the law of the European Communities.
 While in Brussels, she also worked as a legal translator (French) for the leading Belgian law firm De Bandt, Van Hecke, Lagae & Van Bael.